sablier-labs/lockup/README.md

 Should we add `TimeUpdated` event?

-Should we add pausable function?
-It would be basically a cancel function
+Should we add `pause` function?
+Basically it would be a duplication of `cancel` function.

 ### TODOs: